hutchris/prtg_remote_ping/README.md

 You need to have Linux credentials configured for the device and select "Transmit Linux Credentials" when creating the sensor.

 The remote ping details go in the "Additional Parameters" field.
-It uses a key-values to pass parameters to the script.
-Seperate key-value pairs with a comma and seperate the key-values with a colon (no unnecessary spaces).
+It uses a key-value format to pass parameters to the script.
+Seperate key-value pairs with a comma and seperate the keys from the values with a colon (no unnecessary spaces).
 The ping value is the remote IP that the device will ping, it is (obviously) a required parameter. params is optional.

 ping:127.0.0.1,params:count 2